SruthiSundharram/SruthiSundharram/README.md

 ### [Identifying duplicate questions using machine learning](https://github.com/SruthiSundharram/Identifying_duplicate_QuestionPair_using_ML/tree/main)
 - Implemented end-to-end machine learning model to predict if given two questions have the same semantic meaning.
 - Used Quora question pair similarity dataset and embeddings from pretrained model for detecting semantic similarity.
-- The ain goal of this project is to reduce the amount of duplicate entries that are often present inForums and QnA sections of many eLearning Platforms.
+- The main goal of this project is to reduce the amount of duplicate entries that are often present inForums and QnA sections of many eLearning Platforms.
 -  This project was aimed at finding those duplicate questions using the recent advances in natural language processing domain like embeddings from pretrained models
 #### Tech Stack:
 Python | Tensorflow | Keras |  Streamlit | Docker